 - Review your insurance policies to make sure you’re covered in the event of a basement flood.

 For immediate repairs and to protect your home from future problems that may result from flooding, consider working with a water damage repair and remediation expert.
 The contractors in the Contractor Connection network are experienced in managing flood repair work, including those that involve insurance claims.

 To find a pre-qualified contractor in your area, simply enter your ZIP code above to start the process.
-Our matching service is free — you pay only for your contractor’s work, which includes a three-year workmanship warranty.Categories: Basement Remodeling, General Contractors, Water Damage Repair
+Our matching service is free — you pay only for your contractor’s work, which includes a five-year workmanship warranty.Categories: Basement Remodeling, General Contractors, Water Damage Repair